 This Edmonton small business is owned by the nicest guys ever, and the bar soaps are sooooo luxurious and beautiful!
 They are almost too gorgeous to use.
 Almost.
 The bar soaps are made with olive oil, coconut oil, sustainable and ethically sourced palm oil, and castor oil.
 One of my favourite scents is the Cherry Almond – I wish I could eat it!
-They also sell an exfoliating wash bag that you can throw soap pieces into for a luxurious scrubby clean.
-All of their products are available online, and they are also at Edmonton’s Bountiful Farmers’ Market.
+You can also get thinner pieces in their sample pack (offcuts that would otherwise be wasted – so you’re reducing waste!) and I love throwing them in a soap bag for nice exfoliation.

 Note: Using conditioner bars is probably the most different changeover from a liquid product in a plastic bottle.
 I find I need to rub the bar quite a bit on my hair to get the “smoothness” I’m used to.
 The conditioner bars also don’t “stick together” the same way a normal soap bar or shampoo bar does.
 So when my conditioner bar gets really tiny or breaks into small pieces, they don’t smoosh together back into 1 bar.
-When this happens, I throw them into the cotton exfoliating bag from Unwrapped Life (it is terry cloth on one side, and mesh on the other), and use that to finish up the tiny pieces.
+When this happens, I throw them into a soap bag so it doesn’t fall apart while I finish it up!

 Other zero waste bathroom options

 Another wonderful local Edmonton maker is Plantiful Apothecary.
 I’ve raved about her lip balm in paper tubes before, and she also makes lovely castile bar soaps and other refillable products.
-Bonus – I also got her laundry soap in bulk at the Good Goods Co Market event (where you could bring your own containers to refill on everything) and it is lovely!
+Bonus – I also got her laundry soap and it is lovely!
 It is made from scraps from her soap bar making, with added laundry soda.
 Such a beautiful way to be zero waste!